aschneiderman/talon-notes/basics-write/correct-that.md

 The knausj talon command set (the most widely used community command set) has the following commands for dealing with homophones: https://github.com/knausj85/knausj_talon/blob/main/core/homophones/homophones.talon, https://github.com/knausj85/knausj_talon/blob/main/core/homophones/homophones_open.talon

 I modified my dictation mode setup so that I could use the homophone commands from dictation mode

 ￼

 My custom dictation setup is here if you want to borrow anything from it: https://github.com/FireChickenProductivity/TalonVoiceDictationSetup

+words_to_replace only replaces a word if it would have otherwise been recognized. additional_words adds entirely new vocab, which doesn't need to already exist, and increases its priority

 When working with visual studio code, I can use cursorless commands to quickly navigate, which is handy for fixing misrecognitions